jiansiting/CIP-SCAN/README.md

 # CIP-SCAN
-Common Industrial Protocol based device scanner over the intranet This program needs more refinement.
-The response packets are not displayed as it should in a refined manner.
+Common Industrial Protocol based device scanner over the intranet.
-Use wireshark when running this script with the filter set to enip to view the response data for analysis Run using "python cipscan.py 127.0.0.0/24"
+Use wireshark when running this script with the filter set to enip to view the response data for analysis Run using "python cipscan.py 192.168.1.0/24"
 A usual response packet will contain information like this

 Vendor ID: Rockwell Automation/Allen-Bradley (0x0001)